benallfree/pbgo/README.md

 - **minor tags**: `X.Y` tags (e.g., `0.29`) always point to the latest patch of that minor line
 - **full semver**: `X.Y.Z` tags for specific versions (e.g., `0.29.1`)

-You can reference any of these with `--use` or set a default via `.pbcrc`.
+You can reference any of these with `--use` or set a default via `.pbgorc`.

 ## Supported Versions